Hasmelash95/kill-or-save-bill/README.md

 ### Intro Text

 The intro text introduces the game and gives the player instructions in second person to go along with the adventure theme.
+Slow print is used to print the text one letter at a time for the ambience.
+It also provides the current scores for the two teams, which at the start will be 0.
 User is provided the option to proceed by typing "go".

 ![Screenshot 2022-09-13 at 11 43 32](https://user-images.githubusercontent.com/103432143/189881843-7cbdafec-8dd8-401e-a14f-e3786d22c480.png)